jsom1/jsom1.github.io/_summaries/metasploit.md

 Sometimes we want to perform a specific analysis for a vulnerarbility on the network: Metasploit has many auxiliary modules for that.
 Some examples are:

 - Validate **SMB** (Server Message Block) connections: we can use the *SMB Login Check Scanner* to verify the validity of a username/password (brute-forcing it).
 This scan is very noisy and every attempt will be logged.
 We start the module with the command *use auxiliary/scanner/smb/smb_login*.
 We then set the required parameters and can launch the exploit.
 - Open **VNC** (Virtual Network Computing) access research: VNC offers a GUI to remote systems.
 VNC is common in companies because it gives a graphical view of a server and machines.
 Then, it is often forgotten and out of date, creating an important  vulnerability.
 The VNC module *Authentication None* searches in a range of IP addresses VNC servers that don't have any configured password (they accept *None* authentication, i.e an empty password).
-This analysis is generally not very useful, but every lead can be worth it.
+This analysis is generally not very useful, but every lead can be worth it (recent VNC servers don't allow empy passwords).
+We start the module with *use auxiliary/scanner/vnc/vnc_none_auth*.
+If we find a server that doesn't require a password, we can use *vncviewer* to connect to it.
+- Scan to find open **X11** servers: the scanner looks for X11 severs that allow authentication witout a password.
+These servers are not common nowadays, but can be found on old systems.
+We start the module with *use auxiliary/scanner/x11/open_x11*.
+If we find any, we can for example use a keylogger such as **XSpy**.
+A user could connect with SSH, we capture the password and have then root access on the system.

+## Using scan results for Autopwning
+{:style="color:DarkRed; font-size: 170%;"}

+The tool **Autopwn** from Metasploit automatically targets and exploit a system using an open port or the results of a vulnerability scan.
+We can use it to exploit the results of a Nessus or NeXpose scan, for example.

 # Exploitation : introduction to exploitation